dzsoker023/Factorio-Access/devdocs/scanner.md

 A backend has three responsibilities, spread amongst a few interface methods.
 It must categorize features to expose, tell the scanner code how to announce said features, and know how to tell the scanner if a feature has sinhce become invalid.
 To break this down:

 - `on_new_entity` and `on_new_chunk` get information on new entities and chunks.
-As of this writing these are guaranteed to be new entities or newly generated chunks, but Space Age and 2.09 may necessitate changing this slightly.
+As of this writing, these are guaranteed to be new entities or newly generated chunks, but Space Age and 2.0 may necessitate changing this slightly.
 That is TBD.
 - `dump_entries_to_callback` must call a callback with tables representing all entries.
 This format is documented in entrypoint.llua as the type `fa.scanner.ScanEntry` with self-explanatory fields.
 - `readout_entry` must return a string, preferrably localised, which will announce the information.
 The scanner itself handles positional information "2 west and 5 north".
 For simple backends this is actually just `fa-info`.
 - `validate_entry` must return false when entries are no longer valid.
 For example, water completelyu covered with landfill, no trees left in an area, or an invalid entity.